Ye Zhupei: Personal life

 While a visiting scientist in New York City, Ye Zhupei met his wife Marcelia Vance Yeh, an Irish-American from Ohio, through their friends Toshi and Pete Seeger.
 They had a son, Kippy, and moved to China when he was a year old.
+Ye Zhupei has an older son, Liangxi Ye prior to meeting Marcelia.
 In China Marcelia gave birth to two daughters, Suzanna and Cathy.
 She taught English at Yenching University, which later merged into Peking University, for 25 years.
 Among her students were many high-ranking Chinese and Korean officials, including Foreign Minister Li Zhaoxing.
 After retiring in 1976 at age 60, she returned to the United States and earned a master's degree in creative writing from University of California, Berkeley.
 She became a writer, publishing short stories and the poetry collection Hillegass Street, and later returned to teach at Peking University for another semester.
 She died in Berkeley on 2 February 2008, at the age of 91.

 As he grew up in the Philippines and the United States, Ye was more fluent in English than Mandarin Chinese, which he spoke with a heavy Hokkien accent.